 2. Once there, click the “get started now” button.
 This is like taking the red pill, Neo.

 3. The next step in how to start a blog is to choose what plan you want.
 If you’re reading this guide, I’m guessing this may be your first website and you’re just starting out.
-My recommendation would be to select the “plus” plan.
+My recommendation would be to select at least the “plus” plan.
 With this plan, you get more space, bandwidth and just about everything else while still just costing a few bucks a month.
 Every once in a while the prime plan is the same price as plus, so if that’s the case, go with prime.

 4. After selecting your plan, you’ll have to select your domain name.
 Your domain name is the URL to your website.
 You may even own a domain name already where you’ll veer a bit from this guide to enter those credentials.
 If you do not have a domain name yet, type the name you’d like in the box along with selecting the domain extension (.com = good).

 This may be the easiest step or the hardest when you start a blog depending on if you have something picked out that is available.
 I say “available” because there is a chance the domain name you have your heart set on is already owned by someone else.
 If that’s the case, Bluehost will tell you and, sadly, you’ll have to choose another.